User8395/las/README.md

 ### April 27, 2023
 #### Added
-+ On every launch, data will be downloaded from [my example repository](https://github.com/User8395/example-las-source).
++ On every launch, data will be downloaded from [the example repository](https://github.com/User8395/example-las-source).
 The only way to override this is to remove the entry from `~/.las/sources.json`.
 	- The sourcefiles folder will also be removed on every launch.

 ### April 5, 2023